Frequently Asked Questions

 In addition to providing help prenatally to prepare for breastfeeding, once your baby is delivered I can help with positioning, latching, and weighing your baby, monitoring growth, and troubleshooting any issues that arise.
 This approach helps to effectively make a breastfeeding plan that will allow for long-term breastfeeding success.

-As a breastfeeding specialist, I provide at-home breastfeeding education and support both pre- and postnatally, educating you about breastfeeding and assisting with any difficulties while always relying on the most updated evidence-based information.
+As a lactation consultant I provide at-home breastfeeding education and support both pre- and postnatally, educating you about breastfeeding and assisting with any difficulties while always relying on the most updated evidence-based information.

 I work with parents through all aspects of their breastfeeding journey- prenatally to postnatally.
 My assistance to clients begins from the first phone call and lasts until they have met their lactation goals.
 During the initial prenatal consultation, we spend about 1.5 to 2 hours going over history, assessing risk factors, and discussing techniques to optimize breastfeeding success.
 If I meet a client prenatally I can help you prepare for breastfeeding by providing education about the milk-making process, the first days and weeks of breastfeeding a newborn, and common barriers to success in the early days.
 After delivery, we can immediately begin developing a plan of care that is specific to the needs of each individual client and baby.
 If I am contacted after delivery, some common issues I can assist with are jaundice, supplementing, low milk supply, nipple pain/wounds, or excessive weight loss.
 After assessing a feeding, we weigh the baby before and after to determine the amount of milk the baby is able to transfer.
 As well as doing a physical assessment of mom and baby, we formulate a plan that is tailored to each mom/baby/family’s needs.